 Oxnard Wrongful Termination Lawyers

-Protecting the Rights of Employees in Ventura County & Throughout California
+Protecting Employee Rights in Ventura County and Throughout CA

 Losing your job can lead to more than just losing your current means of livelihood.
 It can make finding future employment difficult and result in emotional, mental, and even physical health damage.
 It can affect not only but your family when you have dependents you support.
 At Moss Bollinger, we understand the stress associated with a wrongful termination.
 That is why our legal team of skilled trial lawyers work so hard to help you pursue rightful compensation for your losses.